Variance bounding of delayed-acceptance kernels: Introduction

+Using our Proposition \ref{prop.GEtonoGEbad}, the lack of inheritance of geometric ergodicity in the example in \cite{BGLR:2015} is equivalent to a lack of inheritance of the variance bounding property: even though the asymptotic variance using the parent MH kernel is finite for all $h \in L^2(\pi)$, there exist $h\in L^2(\pi)$ for which the asymptotic variance using the DA kernel is infinite.
+For such $h$, estimated quantities such as effective sample size \cite[e.g.][]{Hoff2009} are invalid, and consequent, standard CLT-based intuitions about the sizes of typical errors in estimates of $\mathbb{E}_{\pi}[h]$ from the chain \emph{do not hold}.

 We investigate the conditions under which a DAMH kernel inherits variance bounding from its MH parent and, as a by product, discover conditions under which two different proposals produce MH kernels that are equivalent in terms of whether or not they are variance bounding.
 Section \ref{sect.backg} provides the background and two motivating examples, while Section \ref{sect.generic} provides some key definitions, a general inheritance result applicable to all propose-accept-reject kernels, and sufficient conditions for variance-bounding equivalence between two Metropolis-Hastings proposals.
-Section \ref{sect.results} contains our results for standard DA algorithms with further illustrative examples, and Section \ref{sect.resultsB} considers parent MH algorithms where the proposal depends upon the density, $\pi$, so that the proposal for a computationally cheap DA kernel would naturally depend on $\pihat$.
-All proofs are deferred to Section \ref{sect.proofs}.
+Section \ref{sect.results} contains our results for standard DA algorithms with further illustrative examples, and includes parent MH algorithms where the proposal depends upon the form of the density, so that the proposal for a computationally cheap DA kernel would naturally depend on the surrogate.
+Numerical experiments are performed in Section \ref{sec.numerical} and the article concludes with a discussion.
+All proofs are deferred to Appendix \ref{sect.proofs}.